Our Experts

 Ambassador Greminger holds a PhD in history from the University of Zurich.
 He is Lieutenant Colonel GS (company and battalion commander of infantry unit of the Swiss Armed Forces; G6 and Deputy Chief of Staff of Infantry Brigade).
 He has authored numerous publications on military history, conflict management, peacekeeping, development and human rights.
 His mother tongue is German; he is fluent in English and French and has a good working knowledge of Portuguese.
 Ambassador Greminger was born in 1961 and has four daughters.

-Ms Annika Hilding Norberg is Head of GCSP Peace Operations and Peacebuilding executive education and training, policy applicably research and advise, dialogue and discussion.
-She currently focuses on Strengthening inclusive leadership for peace and security; The New Agenda for Peace; and the Future of UN peace operations, special political and peacebuilding missions.
-Annika serves on the Board of Directors of the International Leadership Association and on the Management Committee of the Geneva Peacebuilding Platform.
+Ms Annika Hilding Norberg is Head of GCSP Peace Operations and Peacebuilding, where she is responsible for executive education and training, policy applicably research and advice, dialogue and discussion.
+In support of Switzerland’s role on the UN Security Council 2023-2024, the GCSP is mandated by the Swiss Federal Department for Foreign Affairs and the Department for Defence, Civil Protection and Sports to support the development of a New Agenda for Peace and the preparations for the Summit of the Future.
+Within this context, Annika focuses in particular on Strengthening Leadership for Peace and Security; and the Future of UN Peace Operations and Peacebuilding Missions.
+Annika serves on the Board of Directors of the International Leadership Association and on the Management Committee of the Geneva Peacebuilding Platform

 Prior to joining the GCSP, she was the Founder and Director of the International Forum for the Challenges of Peace Operations (Challenges Forum) aimed at strengthening peace operations, a joint platform of then 22 countries, including the five Permanent Members of the UN Security Council.
 Originating from when she served as President of the London School of Economics (LSE) International Relations Society, the Challenges Forum was founded in 1996 as part of her research studies at the LSE on comparative approaches to peace operations.
 She coordinated the Challenges Forum based at the LSE (1996-2000), the Swedish National Defence College (1997-2002) and the Folke Bernadotte Academy, an agency of the Swedish Ministry of Foreign Affairs (2003-2017).
 Annika served on the Board of Directors for the Peace Operations Training Institute (2010-2013).